mitnk/cicada/docs/scripting.md

 # Scripting in Cicada

 The goal of cicada is to be a useful daily-use shell and replace Bash.
-But it does not intend to compete with shells like zsh, fish, etc. It keep [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) in mind.
+It does not intend to compete with shells like zsh, fish, etc. Cicada keeps [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) in mind.
 For scripting, cicada won't introduce a full featured scripting language as bash did.
 For complex scripting job, I would recommend you to use bash (and call them with `$ bash xxx.sh` in cicada), or dynamic scripting languages like Python.
-Scripting with cicada should be only used in simple cases.
+Scripting with cicada should only be used in simple cases.

 ## Introduction

-Currently its only support put commands (or pipes) line by line into a file:
+Currently cicada only support run commands (or pipes) line by line from a file:

 File content of `~/hello.sh`:
 ```